 2. Be mindful of “text neck”

 Neck problems related to the use of cell phones and other mobile devices, now widespread in all age groups, are called “text neck.”
-Unfortunately, as mentioned above, this increases the pressure on the spine, which can lead to stiffness, pain and headaches.
+Unfortunately, as mentioned above, this increases the pressure on the spine, which can lead to stiffness, discomfort and headaches.
 So remember to hold the screen at eye level to avoid putting your head and shoulders in a hunched position.

 3. Proper working posture